Industrial Laser Marking Systems / Laser Markers

 Thermal Performance

-Thermal performance is how well the cell responds and regulates heat, and the different shapes of the cells are the reason for the difference in their performances.
+Thermal performance is how well the cell responds and regulates heat, and the different shapes of the cells are the reason for the difference in their performance.

 - Cylindrical Cell